Vincent Esch: Career in Hyderabad - Vincent Esch and Indo-Saracenic Movement

+Kacheguda Railway Station was Esch's first project in Hyderabad.
+He continued his approach to explore modern technology like concrete and the station is entirely built of concrete.
+In terms of design unlike Calcutta, Esch uses several Indian architectural element, Chajja (eaves) Jalis (lattice screen) domes with lotus top, finials and brackets, which is very evident in the facade of the building.
+The amalgamation of modern technology with traditional Indian or Islamic elements is termed as "mogul Saracenic" by Esch and his contemporaries.

 Later career

 Esch enjoyed 25 years of success as an architect in Calcutta, where he became a proponent of the Indo-Saracenic style, a fusion of classical and Islamic styles.
 In 1922 he was made CVO.

 Return to England and death

 He later returned to England and died in Surrey in late 1950.